microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 ## Exercise: Buy Your Offer and Check Your Landing Page

-After the offer is in preview stage in Partner Center, you may purchase it.
+In Partner Center, after the offer is in preview stage, you may purchase it.
 After the initial purchase, you will then be routed to the landing page for the offer.

 ## Subscribing to your offer

-Once the **Publisher signoff** section has links under it, still do NOT press the **Go live** button.
+Once the **Publisher signoff** section has links under it, still **DO NOT** press the **Go live** button.
 Instead, this state is where you will test the purchase and functionality of your SaaS application.

 Under the **Publisher signoff** section of the Offer overview page, click the **Azure portal preview** link.

-You may need to log in to the portal.

 > If you receive the message, "Could not create the marketplace item" or a "404" message, wait another several minutes and try again.
 The offer is simply still being created.
 Offer creation can take up to 45 minutes in some cases.

-> Feel free to take a quick break and come back to try and make your purchase again.

 ### Moving to the next lab